ryan-l-robinson/theology.ryanrobinson.ca/content/posts/2025/meanings-sabbath.md

 > 10 Jesus was teaching in one of the synagogues on the Sabbath.
 11 A woman was there who had been disabled by a spirit for eighteen years.
 She was bent over and couldn’t stand up straight.
 12 When he saw her, Jesus called her to him and said, “Woman, you are set free from your sickness.”
 13 He placed his hands on her and she straightened up at once and praised God.
 > 14 The synagogue leader, incensed that Jesus had healed on the Sabbath, responded, “There are six days during which work is permitted.
 Come and be healed on those days, not on the Sabbath day.”
 > 15 The Lord replied, “Hypocrites!
 Don’t each of you on the Sabbath untie your ox or donkey from its stall and lead it out to get a drink?
 16 Then isn’t it necessary that this woman, a daughter of Abraham, bound by Satan for eighteen long years, be set free from her bondage on the Sabbath day?”
 17 When he said these things, all his opponents were put to shame, but all those in the crowd rejoiced at all the extraordinary things he was doing.

+Update: I've now realized that part of this overlaps with the Matthew text I put in week 2, so one of them would likely need to change.

 I noted that text when [Diana Butler Bass had a good post about it recently](https://dianabutlerbass.substack.com/p/sunday-musings-d8e) when it came up in the lectionary.
 There are probably a few other Jesus healing on the Sabbath stories that would work just as well.